exapsy/lazy-load-react/README.md

 ## Functionality

-If the image is **not on the screen**, it loads the **placeholder** image, which is supposed to be only 1, so you dont load 100 different placeholder images.
+If the image is **not on the screen**, it loads the **placeholder** image, which is supposed to be only 1 across many LazyLoaders, so you dont load 100 different placeholder images.
 As the whole purpose of lazy loading is to make experience smoother.

 When the image **is on screen**, it loads the low resolution image and the high resolution image.
 Whichever is loaded first, will show up on screen.